simon-r-watson/SophosCentral/README.md

 ## Example - Sophos Partner - Clear ConnectWise Control Alerts

+Be very careful with this example.
+This should only be done when Sophos is blocking ConnectWise Control from updating.

 ``` powershell
 $clientID = "asdkjsdfksjdf"
 $clientSecret = Read-Host -AsSecureString -Prompt "Client Secret:"